plone/plone.docker/docs/usage.rst

 and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.

-* Create a data directory on a suitable volume on your host system, e.g. `/var/local/data`
+* Create data directories on a suitable volume on your host system, e.g. `/var/local/data/filestorage` and `/var/local/data/blobstorage`
 * Start your `plone` container like this::

-    $ docker run -v /var/local/data:/data -d plone
+    $ docker run -v /var/local/data/filestorage:/data/filestorage -v /var/local/data/blobstorage:/data/blobstorage -d plone

-The `-v /var/local/data:/data` part of the command mounts the `/var/local/data` directory from the underlying host system as `/data` inside the container, where Plone will look for/create the `filestorage` directory were `Data.fs` is stored and the `blobstorage` where blobs will are stored.
+The -v /path/to/filestorage:/data/filestorage part of the command mounts the -v /path/to/filestorage directory from the underlying host system as /data/filestorage inside the container, where Plone will look for/create the Data.fs database file.

+The -v /path/to/blobstorage:/data/blobstorage part of the command mounts the -v /path/to/blobstorage directory from the underlying host system as /data/blobstorage where blobs will be stored.

 Make sure that Plone has access to read/write within these folders::